jdh4/job_defense_shield/README.md

 # Job Defense Shield

-The software in this repo creates a report of problem jobs and users on the large Research Computing clusters.
+The software in this repo creates a report of problem users and problem jobs on the large Research Computing clusters.

 It looks for the following:
 + users that have been over-allocating CPU or GPU time